yast-client/harbour-yast-client/doc/chat-folder-icons.md

 | 🎵                  | Note       |
 | 🎨                  | Palette    |

 All chat folder icons are implemented using icons from Silica, as well as custom icons.
-However, some icons, including Cat, are not currently done in the best way possible.
+However, some icons, such as Cat, are not currently done in the best way possible.
 Contributions with better chat folder icons would be very welcome!